All Episodes

 But while the weakness of U.S. government may in some ways have helped to widen the gulf of achievement between America and Europe, there is another and opposite side to the story, which is where we must return to Mr. Greenspan.

-American politicians may be incompetent and venal even by European standards, but this is not true of the public realm as a whole.
+American politicians may be incompetent and venal, even by European standards, but this is not true of the public realm as a whole.

-America has a host of public institutions, ranging from government bodies such as the Federal Reserve and the National Institutes of Health to charities such as the great universities, museums, and hospitals driven by a sense of public service that puts British and European bureaucracies to shame.
+America has a host of public institutions ranging from government bodies such as the Federal Reserve and the National Institutes of Health to charities such as the great universities, museums, and hospitals driven by a sense of public service that puts British and European bureaucracies to shame.

 The American system recognizes that a capitalist economy has areas of market failure where incentives alone will not produce socially desirable results.

-But American public institutions try to maximize private activity and incentives rather than rain them in within their realms, whether it's universities encouraging professors to start businesses or health administrators creating incentives for drug companies to do medical research.
+But American public institutions try to maximize private activity and incentives rather than rein them in within their realms, whether it's universities encouraging professors to start businesses or health administrators creating incentives for drug companies to do medical research.

 It's in this respect that Greenspan most clearly represented the genius of the American system.